macs-h/326_individual/etude05/README.md

 ## Previous Versions
+### Version: 2.1.2
+* Invalides a deck that has multiple whitespaces as separators between any two sets of cards.

 ### Version 2.1
 * Check that the deck consists of 5 cards before checking for duplicates.
 If there are duplicates, return as invalid.
 * Ensures that the separators used only exist **between** the cards and not at the front or end of the deck, otherwise it is considered invalid.